 The consultant(s) should have the following qualifications/expertise:

-- Post graduate degree in agriculture science, economics, social sciences, or others as may be relevant
+- Post graduate degree in political science, economics, business, law, or others as may be relevant

-- 10 years’ experience of carrying out programme baselines, surveys and research
+- At least 10 years’ experience of carrying out research, programme baselines, mid and end of project evaluations

-- Experience in the design and use of participatory methods for assessment and evaluation of projects.
+- Experience in the design and use of participatory methods for assessment and evaluation.

 - Excellent writing, editing, attention to detail and organizational skills

-- A letter of interest addressed to the Executive Director, NORSAAC
+- A letter of interest addressed to the Executive Director

 - A CV of the consultant or consultancy firm showing previous relevant experience

-- A detailed financial offer (expressed in Ghana Cedis indicating the cost required for undertaking of the work required)
+- A detailed financial offer (expressed in Ghana Cedis indicating the cost required to undertake of the work required)